kurijlj/Radiochromic_Denoiser/README.md

 # Radiochromic_Denoiser
-Simple python script to average and denoise using Wiener filter a set of radiochromic film scans.
+Simple python script to average and denoise a set of radiochromic film scans using Wiener filter.